 About the Researcher

-Ololade “Lola” Akingbade, is a third-year student at Northeastern University in Boston, Massachusetts studying Behavioral Neuroscience and Sociology.
+Ololade “Lola” Akingbade, is a senior student at Northeastern University in Boston, Massachusetts studying Behavioral Neuroscience and Sociology.
 Outside of her passion for the sciences, she’s dedicated to racial justice and health disparities action on campus.
 She most recently lead an alternative spring break trip to Selma, AL for the fiftieth year anniversary of the voting rights movement.
 Her impetus for conducting this project is her continued dedication to the voices, experiences, and livelihood of people of color.
 She is undertaking this work through the support of the Northeastern Department of Communication Studies and Northeastern University Scholars Program.